|Nutrition Facts (per serving)|

 Make and Cut the Dough

-- Add yeast to warm milk, stir to dissolve and set aside.
+Add the yeast to the warm milk.
+Stir to dissolve and set aside.

-- In a large bowl or stand mixer fitted with the paddle attachment, cream together sugar and butter until fluffy.
-Beat in egg, egg yolks, brandy or rum, and salt until well-incorporated.
+In a large bowl or stand mixer fitted with the paddle attachment, cream together the sugar and butter until fluffy.

-- Still using the paddle attachment, add 4 1/2 cups flour alternately with the milk-yeast mixture and beat for 5 or more minutes by machine and longer by hand until smooth.
-Old-fashioned directions call for beating the dough with a wooden spoon until it blisters.
+Still using the paddle attachment, add 4 1/2 cups flour, alternating with the milk-yeast mixture.
+Beat for 5 or more minutes by machine or longer by hand until smooth.
+(Old-fashioned directions call for beating the dough with a wooden spoon until it blisters.)
 The dough will be very slack.
-If too soft, add remaining 1/2 cup flour, but no more.
+If it's too soft, add the remaining 1/2 cup flour but no more.

-- Turn dough out onto a lightly floured surface.
+Turn dough out onto a lightly floured surface.
 Pat or roll to 1/2-inch thickness.
-Cut rounds with a 3-inch biscuit cutter close together so you will have fewer scraps.
-Remove scraps, and re-roll and re-cut.
-Cover and let rounds rise until doubled in bulk, 30 minutes or longer.
+Cut rounds with a 3-inch biscuit cutter close together so you will have minimal scraps.
+Remove scraps and reroll and recut.

 Fry the Pączki

-- Drain pączki on paper towels or brown paper bags, and roll in granulated sugar while still warm.
+Roll in granulated sugar while still warm.
 If you want to fill them, poke a hole in the side of the pączki and, using a pastry bag, squeeze in a generous dollop of the filling of choice.
-Then dust filled pączki with granulated sugar, confectioners' sugar or flat icing.
+Then dust the filled pączki with granulated sugar, confectioners' sugar, or an icing glaze.

-- Pączki doesn't keep well, so gobble them up the same day you make them or freeze them.
+Pączki don't keep well, so for the best taste, be sure to gobble them up the same day you make them or else freeze them.
+Enjoy.

 - This recipe calls for one egg and three egg yolks, so freeze the leftover egg whites and save them for recipes such as a meringue torte.